engeir/hack-md-notes/volcano-papers.md

 Results and discussion

 - Sea ice volume in CESM2 is much greater and persists longer than in the other models
-- Symmetric forcing (Pinatubo) give asymmetry in zonal-mean TAS
+- Symmetric forcing (Pinatubo) gives asymmetry in zonal-mean TAS
 - Some ensemble members warm at high latitudes
 - ==Robust feature:== The inter-hemispheric asymmetry in the temperature response of the climate system response to approximately hemispherically symmetric volcanic forcing
-- ==Despite the dissimilar physical nature of the forcings, same asymmetric fast response to CO2 is what they find here for symmetric volcanic forcing==
+- ==Despite the dissimilar physical nature of the forcings, the same asymmetric fast response to CO2 is what they find here for symmetric volcanic forcing==

 ### 2022 — Salvi et al.: Interpreting differences in radiative feedbacks from aerosols versus greenhouse gases

 > DOI: [10.1029/2022GL097766](https://doi.org/10.1029/2022GL097766)

-**Take away**: Aerosols produce a more amplifying climate feedback (greater climate sensitivity) than CO~2~ does, in contrast to Richardson (2019)
+**Take away:** Aerosols produce more amplifying climate feedback (greater climate sensitivity) than CO~2~ does, in contrast to Richardson (2019)

 - ==Not a consensus on whether $\alpha$ (climate feedback parameter — $N=F-\alpha T$) depends on the different forcing agents.==
-- Differences in radiative feedback across forcing agents may be explained in terms of different tropospheric stability responses and their impact on cloud and lapse-rate feedbacks.
+- Differences in radiative feedback across forcing agents may be explained in terms of different tropospheric stability responses and their impact on cloud and lapse-rate feedback.
 - Higher tropospheric stability → low boundary-layer clouds over marine regions
 - Low clouds reflect solar → cooling effect on radiation
 - Expect a positive correlation between net $\alpha$ and the stability response per unit global warming ($\mathrm{d}S/\mathrm{d}T$)
-- ==Finally calls for further work to settle disagreement between their and Richardson (2019) results (i.e., that aerosols give greater sensitivity than GHG)== (also in contrast to Pauling (2021) it seems?)
+- ==Finally calls for further work to settle the disagreement between their and the Richardson (2019) results (i.e., that aerosols give greater sensitivity than GHG)== (also in contrast to Pauling (2021) it seems?)

 ### 2022 — Chen et al.: Modulating and Resetting Impacts of Different Volcanic Eruptions on North Atlantic SST Variations

 > DOI: [10.1029/2021JD036246](https://doi.org/10.1029/2021JD036246)

 - Volcanic eruptions a pacemaker for the phase transition of SST
-- From Mann et al. (2021), volcanoes the main driver of 40- to 60-year variability of SST over NA
+- From Mann et al. (2021), volcanoes are the main driver of 40- to 60-year variability of SST over NA
 - Discusses volcanic impact on the deep ocean:
   Strong volcanoes (at least more than $50\mathrm{Tg}$, but should be more than
   $100\mathrm{Tg}$) can strengthen the AMOC which subsequently cools the deep ocean